Complete positivity and distance-avoiding sets: The Boolean-quadratic cone and polytope

 Constraints from subgraphs of $G(\R^n, \{1\})$ played a central role in the computation of the best upper bounds for the independence density of the unit-distance graph~\cite{BachocPT2015, KeletiMOR2016, OliveiraV2010}.

 Such \defi{subgraph constraints} are as follows.
-Let~$G = (V, E)$ be a locally-independent graph and~$\omega$ be a Borel measure on~$V$ and assume~$G$ and~$\omega$ satisfy the hypotheses of Theorem~\ref{thm:cp-exactness}.
+Let~$G = (V, E)$ be a locally independent graph and~$\omega$ be a Borel measure on~$V$ and assume~$G$ and~$\omega$ satisfy the hypotheses of Theorem~\ref{thm:cp-exactness}.
 Let~$U \subseteq V$ be finite and for every~$x_0 \in V$ consider the inequality

 where~$A \in L^2(V \times V)$ is continuous and~$G[U]$ is the subgraph of~$G$ induced by~$U$.